top of page

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

-As noted in the time series below (from top to bottom), during the past 4-week from 21 August 2024 to 11 September 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.
+As noted in the time series below (from top to bottom), during the past 4-weeks rom18 December 2024 to 08 January 2025 - the area of cooler than normal surface water (blue colors in top panel) has intensified somewhat in the Central portion of the Equatorial Pacific - but at the same time it has actually modified and warmed in the Eastern area.

-Equatorial sea surface temperatures (SSTs) are near-to-below-average in the central and eastern Pacific Ocean.
-La Niña favored to emerge in September-November (71% chance) and is expected to persist through January-March 2025.*
+Equatorial sea surface temperatures (SSTs) are below-average in the central and east-central Pacific Ocean.

 a.
 Tropical Pacific Ocean Subsurface Temperatures